spekulatius/phpscraper-docs/examples/scrape-meta-tags.md

 ## Missing Meta Tags

+This is similar to the PHP-native function [`get_meta_tags`](https://www.php.net/manual/en/function.get-meta-tags.php) but might not cover all use cases.
 If you need to access another meta property, please read the [contribution guidelines](/contributing.html) before opening a pull request or submitting an [issue on GitHub](https://github.com/spekulatius/phpscraper/issues).